-It was a great message to send, to ignore your pain and the damage of your body, and you, too, will be rewarded with the thing you must desire.
+It was a “great” message to send: ignore your pain and the damage of your body, and you, too, will be rewarded with the thing you must desire.
 Perfectly normal for Pern, though.

 At least with Mirrim, she was already on the Grounds when Path made her choice.
-Unlike K’Van, though, Mirrim got a green, a dragon of the same gender as her, and far further down the totem pole.
+Unlike K’van, though, Mirrim got a green, a dragon of the same gender as her, and ended up far further down the heirarchy.
 And Piemur nearly got killed by less direct violence.

 Which brings me to the part that I hate the most about this story – the adults in this society are useless well beyond what’s needed to generate a boys’ adventure story.
 There’s a certain amount of inability that has to be expressed, as competent adults will take care of problems long before plucky children with undiscovered talents show up to solve what seems impossible.
 But Beterli is being transparently mean to Keevan at this point, even going so far as to get ready to hit Keevan in the presence of others.
 The wingsecond stops it, but apparently there’s nobody observing the candidates while they fetch coal, or not close enough to intervene when Beterli is threatening Keevan.
 Nobody seems to have a thought about what might happen to a dragon still in the egg if their chosen candidate is killed before they can Impress on them.
 Whether by accident or malice.
 But then again, with the idea that dragonriders are supposed to ignore pain, maybe getting beat on is considered virtuous.
 In Piemur’s case, at least, the refinement is the story provides a convenient reason why the adults are useless – the stray comment about maintaining discretion provides Piemur a way of not saying anything.